We review the Natural Cycles app to see if this natural contraception is worth the hype.

 - Women that don’t want a form of contraception that needs to be used daily

-- Women wanting immediate protection
+- Women wanting immediate protection against pregnancy

 Click here to take the Natural Cycles quiz and see if their temperature app is the right method for you.